message/iata/EG.md

 - passengers with an electronic COVID-19 vaccination certificate issued in Egypt by the Egyptian Ministry of Health stating that they received:
 - the second vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure; or
 - the Janssen vaccine at least 14 days before departure.
 The certificate must have the logo of the Egyptian Ministry of Health.
 3. Passengers arriving from Cameroon must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure of the last direct flight to Egypt.
 The test must be based on a nasal or oral swab.
 The test result must have a stamp of the issuing laboratory or a QR code.
+A COVID-19 RT-PCR test used to depart Egypt becomes invalid for re-entry in all cases.
 This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving directly at Hurghada (HRG), Marsa Alam (RMF), Sharm El Sheikh (SSH) or Taba (TCP);